cloudmation-llc/gradle-infrastructure-plugins/docusaurus/docs/aws/configuration.md

 Unless otherwise specified, properties use the `name = value` syntax as shown in the examples below.

+## Gradle Files

+Projects are configured using Gradle files.
+The plugin accepts the default convention that each project directory has a `build.gradle` files.

+For subprojects, you can also define a named Gradle file.
+For example, if the project subdirectory is named `network`, then you can create a build file named `network.gradle`, and the plugin will use the named file for configuration instead of the default.

 ## The AWS Config Block

 The `aws` block provides settings that apply to any service used by the plugins.